-A lack of object constancy is problematic in childhood, but thankfully, it can be treated.
+A lack of object constancy and emotional permanence is problematic in childhood, but thankfully, it can be treated.

 The best source of help for a lack of object constancy is through a qualified mental health professional.
 Seeing your primary care physician with your concerns can be useful, as your PCP may be able to refer you to other services, but you can also call local therapists to determine if they have experience working with the disorder or something similar.
 Therapy usually involves creating a close, friendly bond with the therapist in order to reshape your ideas regarding abandonment and commitment.

 Practicing healthy attachment and communication with a parent, sibling, friend, or partner can also be useful, though it can initially put some strain on a relationship.
 Because many people who struggle with object constancy feel as though the relationship is over the moment a conflict has arisen, relationships may struggle at first, but continuing to push through feelings of abandonment and fear can strengthen these relationships while building up your sense of trust.